dotmpe/git-versioning/ReadMe.rst

-Looking around for a GIT versioning hook it seemed mildy simple at first, but then some different scenarios and issues emerged.
+Looking around for a GIT versioning hook it seemed mildy simple at first, but some different scenarios and issues emerged.
 What to commit, and when is not that predictable outside any CI environment.
-Taken a step back, more important points are raised by semver2_. [#]_
+Taken a step back, more common sense points are raised by semver2_. [#]_

+The git hooks are therefore out of use.
+If the testing of supported formats improves, that would be a good point to get into pre-commit checks again that can fail if a commit/push would make a semver violation.

-Semver makes a big deal of stable, well-defined states of software that at any point have a sensible patch- or upgrade-path.
+Semver makes a plead for stable, well-defined states of software that at any point have a sensible patch- or upgrade-path.
 Stable in the sense of version, not of application stability.

-With the inevitable misbehaviour and incompleteness of software, stable versions allow to navigate the patches and releases to fixed versions and new or updated features.

-Stable also implies its state is well-defined: something documented maybe by use cases, requirements, test scenarios or implicit in automatic tests scripts, deployment environments etc.
+Stable also implies its state is well-defined: something documented maybe by use cases, requirements, test scenarios or implicit in automatic tests scripts, deployment environments etc. But that is an entirely different scope.

-Some exploration in getting metadata out and into different file formats still lies ahead.
-(Because although this is meant as a seed project, it would be nice to offer a certain ease of GIT seeding/mixing: painless fast-forwards are not possible if scripts here are refactored but changed upstream in real projects.)

-Ideas for actual GIT hooks are emerging, but the only GIT hook here has a FIXME tag :)
-Maybe, before the 1.0 mark this should be a standalone installable too--if ever.

 Semver summary